thomasnonis/ppse-2021/README.md

 # Abstract
 This is the repository for SALMO, the Solar Azimuth and Longitude Motorized lOcator.
 It is a PCB used for driving a tracking solar panel system, using GPS location and a MPPT algorithm to maximise the incident power.
+The official name of the project is `PPS2021_SUN_TRK`

 # Repo structure & guidelines